astorDev/nist/client/101/index.md

 ## Logging It Up!

-Besides, deserializing response body the `Read` method ensures the response was successful and logs information about the request and response.
+Besides, deserializing the response body the `Read` method ensures the response was successful and logs information about the request and response.
 Here's an approximation of what the logic of the `Read` method looks like:

 ```cs
 logger ??= NullLogger.Instance;